Jacob Meyers Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.
+- The Cardinals pitching staff is 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.40).
+- The Cardinals' 4.36 team ERA ranks 19th among all league pitching staffs.

-- Cardinals pitchers combine to give up 76 home runs (one per game), the second-fewest in baseball.
+- Cardinals pitchers combine to give up the third-fewest home runs in baseball (77 total, one per game).

-- The left-hander last pitched on Tuesday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up four hits.
+- The right-hander's last time out was on Wednesday, June 21 against the Washington Nationals, when he tossed seven innings, surrendering two earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.